Practice Open House

-Students' Professional Development is assessed and tracked through Practice Assessments, which occur at regular intervals throughout their degree programs.
+Students' professional development is assessed and tracked through Practice Assessments, which occur at regular intervals throughout their degree programs.
 Practice Assessments are in two main categories: Foundation and One-on-One.
-To find out when a program requires you to come in for a Practice Assessment, see Skill Level and Hours.

 The Foundation Assessment is the first moment in which a student is introduced to the Practice Assessment process.
 This Practice Assessment is incorporated into the FND2003: Community Practice course.
 Students meet with their course instructor at the end of the semester where they are interviewed, and the student's Skill Level is then determined.
 The goal of the Foundation Assessment is to get students familiar with the Practice Assessment process.
 It is an opportunity for the instructor to provide students with suggestions to prepare for future assessments, give career guidance and advising, and discuss the student's short-term and long-term Professional Development goals.